 The purpose of a set of core values is not to express everything that is important about an organization but to highlight a few key priorities.

 What, then, are the priorities that make Pioneers unique?

 Keeping God First

-First, we have passion for God.
+First, we have a passion for God.
 We are committed to knowing Him, trusting Him and glorifying Him in everything we do around the world.
-This will be reflected in our dependence upon prayer and our enthusiastic obedience of His Word.
+This will be reflected in our dependence upon prayer and our enthusiastic obedience to His Word.
 We want to be a group of people who are genuinely led by God.

 Focused on the Unreached

 We believe that the primary task that God has called us to is ministry among unreached peoples—those groups remaining in the world who have the least opportunity to hear and understand the life-giving message of the gospel.
 Our passion is to go to such groups, where others have not already had the opportunity to lay a foundation.

 Our third core value reflects our primary task among the unreached: initiating church-planting movements.
 We look to God to bring healthy gatherings of disciples that multiply and transform a whole people group by the gospel.